sridhareguram/AURA/README.md

-Hi judges, we’re Team Swayamkrushi, and we built an emotionally intelligent AI system for Luddy Hacks Case 4.
+Hi judges, we’re Team Swayamkrushi, and we built an emotionally intelligent AI system for Luddy Hackathon Case 4.

 ---